bitovi/academy/src/rxjs/1-angular.md

 @highlight 5

-Use `| async` to write out an observable's value in a template as follows:
+Use `| async` to write out an observable’s value in a template as follows:

 ```html
 UserCardNumber: {{ userCardNumber$ | async }} <br />